Question

 Answer

-For make-up stains you may end up with in the future, another good technique for getting them out is to try pretreating them before washing with a little liquid dishwashing detergent.
+For make-up stains you may end up with in the future, another good technique for getting them out is to try pretreating them before washing with a little liquid dishwashing detergent before machine washing.
 Apply a few drops directly to the stains.
 Use just a few drops—liquid dishwashing detergent is very concentrated—and let it soak into the stains for 5 minutes.
-Next, wash the washcloths using hot water, a good detergent, and ½ cup Clorox® Regular Bleach2.
-The hotter the water the better—if you have a standard deep-fill washer, you may want to monitor the temperature of the incoming water to make sure it’s hot.
+Next, rinse the dish detergent out (it can’t go in a clothes washer–it’s too foamy) and the machine wash the washcloths using hot water, a good detergent, and ⅓ cup Clorox® Disinfecting Bleach.
+The hotter the water the better—you may want to monitor the temperature of the incoming water to make sure it’s hot.
 Clothes washers that are far away from a home’s hot water heater can end up washing in warm or luke-warm water!
 You may want to start your washer to fill and check the incoming water temperature — once it’s hot, stop the washer and advance the dial to drain the colder water.
 When you restart the washer you really will get the “hot” temperature you have selected.
 It may be that your selected wash temperature is on the low end, and why the make-up stains aren’t coming out very well in the first place.